-II2.
-The answer is e.
+99. The answer is e.
 (Rosen, p 1294.)
-Rovsing's sign is the referred tenderness to the RLQ when the left lower quadrant is palpated.
+Rovsing sign is the referred tenderness to the RLQ when the LLQ is palpated.
 It is seen with acute appendicitis.

-Blumberg's sign (a) is the occurrence of a sharp pain when the examiner presses his or her hand over McBurney's point and then releases the hand pressure suddenly.
+Blumberg sign (a) is the occurrence of a sharp pain when the examiner presses his or her hand over McBurney point and then releases the hand pressure suddenly.
 This sign is indicative of peritoneal inflammation.
 The Psoas sign (b) is the increase of pain when the psoas muscle is stretched as the patient extends his or her hip.
 The Obturator sign (c) is the elicitation of pain as the hip is flexed and internally rotated.
-Raynaud's sign (d) is a condition marked by symmetrical cyanosis of the extremities with persistent, uneven, mottled blue or red discoloration of the skin of the digits, wrists, and ankles and with profuse sweating and coldness of the fingers and toes.
+Raynaud sign (d) is a condition marked by symmetrical cyanosis of the extremities with persistent, uneven, mottled blue or red discoloration of the skin of the digits, wrists, and ankles, along with profuse sweating and coldness of the fingers and toes.

-113. The answer is a.
+100. The answer is a.
 (Rosen, pp 1283-1287.)
-The patient's clinical picture is consistent with a small bowel obstruction.
-Fluid resuscitation is important due to the inability of the distended bowel to absorb fluid and electrolytes at a normal rate.
+The patient's clinical picture is consistent with a SBO.
+Fluid resuscitation is important because of the inability of the distended bowel to absorb fluid and electrolytes at a normal rate.
 Compounded with vomiting, fluid loses can lead to hypovolemia and shock.
 Nasogastric suction provides enteral decompression by removing accumulated gas and fluid proximal to the obstruction.
 A surgical consult is necessary because definitive treatment may require taking the patient to the OR to relieve the obstruction.
 An old surgical adage states "Never let the sun set or rise on a bowel obstruction."
-Broad-spectrum antibiotics are appropriate when surgery is planned or when there is suspicion for vascular compromise or bowel perforation.
+Broad-spectrum antibiotics (b and d) are appropriate when surgery is planned or when there is suspicion for vascular compromise or bowel perforation.

-Stool softener and enemas (c) have no role in acute intestinal obstructions due to mechanical causes.
-Adult small bowel obstructions are diagnosed with an abdominal plain film, or CT scan (e).
+Stool softener and enemas (c) have no role in acute intestinal obstructions caused by mechanical causes.
+Adult SBO are diagnosed with an abdominal plain film, or CT scan (e), not by ultrasound.